US Current Expected Credit Losses (CECL) implementation insights

 - Data and infrastructure readiness

-A collection of insights to help you prepare for CECL’s impact
+A collection of insights and dates to help you prepare for CECL’s impact

 CECL promises to be one of the most significant accounting projects of the next five years.
 Right now, it may seem like there is plenty of time to comply with CECL.
 However, its significance and widespread impact demands banks take an early and disciplined approach to implementation.